Aeroplan Credit Card 70K Bonus Points Offer

 Link: Apply now for the Aeroplan® Credit Card

-The Aeroplan® Credit Card is one of the most compelling co-branded airline credit cards.
-We’ve just seen the welcome offer on this card improved by 10,000 points, with no change to the minimum spending requirement.
-In this post I wanted to cover the details of this offer.
+The Aeroplan® Credit Card is among the most compelling co-branded airline credit cards.
+In this post, I will cover the details of this offer.

 Chase’s standard application rules apply.
 This card isn’t available to those who currently have the card or who have had the card in the past, but eligibility is otherwise independent of whether or not you have any other Chase cards.